 - Journaling can lead to improved health.
 One study at the University of Auckland showed that writing in a journal can lead to faster wound healing and minimize the symptoms of several ailments, including asthma and irritable bowel syndrome.

-Consider using pen and paper instead of a computer for your journal.
+Consider using a pen and paper instead of a computer for your journal.
 While using a computer can be more convenient, writing engages your mind at a higher level.

 There are so many benefits to keeping a journal, not giving it a chance would be a shame.
 Try journaling for a full month and then make an evaluation.
 Decide for yourself if you want to continue.
 A journal is a great way to organize your thoughts and record your life.